Learn how to felt wool by hand with this basic wet felting tutorial

 I have found that regular spray bottles don’t deliver enough water for felting large pieces.
 You will be surprised how much water it takes to thoroughly wet down wool roving.

 Instead, I cleaned out and repurposed a small vinegar bottle and poked a bunch of holes in the top.
-If you can find one…. seedling sprayers are great for felting.

 Step by Step Felting Instructions

 Before you begin, you will want to cover your table with the plastic.
 Felting uses a lot of water so you may need to cover part of the floor as well.

 Personally, I like to work outside as much as possible and then you don’t really have to worry about making a mess.